Wizkiller96/WizBot/docs/permissions-system.md

 Have you ever felt confused or even overwhelmed when trying to set WizBot's permissions?
 In this guide we will be explaining how to use the permission commands correctly and even cover a few common questions!
 Every command we discuss here can be found in the [Commands List](https://commands.wizbot.cc).

-## Why do we use the Permissions Commands?
+## Why do we use the Permissions Commands

 Permissions are very handy at setting who can use what commands in a server.
 All commands and modules are enabled by default.
 If something is a bot owner only command, it can only be ran by the bot owner, the person who is running the bot, or has their ID in the [credentials.json](jsons-explained.md) file.